• Skip to main content

 Everyone loves a freshly edged sidewalk.

-If you have a very small walkway or similar area to edge you may be better off with a manual edger.
-They are much cheaper and it’s ready to work whenever you are.
-You don’t have to worry about having an extension cord that will be long enough to reach all the areas you need or running out of gas when you’re on that last section.
+They are much cheaper, and it’s ready to work whenever you are.
+In addition, you don’t have to worry about having an extension cord that will be long enough to reach all the areas you need or running out of gas when you’re on that last section.

-If you have a more substantial lawn to maintain then certainly a powered edger is what you need.
+If you have a more substantial lawn to maintain, then certainly a powered edger is what you need.
 As I said earlier, there are gas-powered versions and electric versions.
-The latter can come with battery packs thereby allowing you to not be tied to an electrical outlet.

-However, if your home has multiple outside outlets a corded version may be your best option.
-Take it from me, nothing is worse than having to delay your work because you forgot to charge the battery packs.
+Take it from me.
+Nothing is worse than having to delay your work because you forgot to charge the battery packs.

-As with most tools, something that is gas-powered will be more powerful than its electric counterpart and this is also true with edgers.
-While that power may be attractive in terms of your ability to complete your yard work faster, gas edgers may require a bit more maintenance than you’re comfortable with.
+As with most tools, gas-powered will be more powerful than its electric counterpart, which is also true with edgers.
+That power may be attractive in terms of your ability to complete your yard work faster.

 So be sure to add edging as a regular step in your lawn care maintenance.
 The clean lines will not only provide that well-manicured look but will also simplify the ongoing upkeep of your yard.